 Who's Focusing on Big Data?

 Big data is a big deal for industries.
-The onslaught of IoT and other connected devices has created a massive uptick in the amount of information organizations collect, manage and analyze.
+The onslaught of IoT and other connected devices has created a massive uptick in the amount of information organisations collect, manage and analyse.
 Along with big data comes the potential to unlock big insights – for every industry, large to small.